teh-cmc/SublimeLinter-contrib-erlc/README.md

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings][settings].
 For information on generic linter settings, please see [Linter Settings][linter-settings].

 In addition to the standard SublimeLinter settings, SublimeLinter-contrib-erlc provides its own settings.
-Those marked as “Inline Setting” or “Inline Override” may also be [used inline][inline-settings].

 |Setting|Description|
 |:------|:----------|